syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Display-Modes.md

 N>
 * The OnMonthCellLoaded event is triggered for the current month dates.
 * The VisibleDates in the MonthChanged event will return the current month dates.

+## Enable and disable past dates.

+The SfCalendar allows you to enable/disable the past dates in MonthView.
+This can be achieved by changing the [EnableDatesInPast](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~EnableDatesInPast.html) property.
+By default, value of this property is set to true.

+{% tabs %}

+{% highlight xaml %}

+<syncfusion:SfCalendar  x:Name="calendar" ViewMode="MonthView"
+						EnableDatesInPast="False"/>

+{% endhighlight %}

+{% highlight c# %}

+calendar.ViewMode = ViewMode.MonthView;
+calendar.EnableDatesInPast = False;

+{% endhighlight %}

+{% endtabs %}

+N>
+* The EnableDatesInPast is not applicable for UWP.

 ## Month view customization